telerik/winforms-docs/controls/scheduler/views/month-view.md

 ---
 title: Month View
-page_title: Month View | RadScheduler
+page_title: Month View - WinForms Scheduler Control
-description: The Month view shows one month at a time, or a preset number of weeks.
+description: The Month view in WinForms Scheduler shows one month at a time, or a preset number of weeks.
 To move to the next day or previous month, you can use the back and forward keyboard arrows, or the SchedulerNavigator.
 slug: winforms/scheduler/views/month-view
 tags: month,view
 published: True